 Posted by Willy Franzen on July 13, 2008.
-Positions below updated every five minutes.
+Jobs updated daily.

 Last month we wrote about the National Association of Railroad Passengers on One Day, One Internship.
 They are a non-profit organization that is all about promoting the growth of transportation by rail.
 Today we’re going to look at jobs at the Transportation Learning Center, which is a non-profit organization that promotes all kinds of public transportation.
 There seems to some overlap between the objectives of these organizations, although NARP appears to be passenger driven (no pun intended), while the Transportation Learning Center’s agenda seems to be driven by transportation workers (once again, no pun intended).